techconnectnl/allowlist/README.md

 To add this simply go to your UniFi Network Settings:

-- Settings > Security > Traffic & Firewall Rules
+- Settings > Security > Firewall
-- Create Entry
+- Create Policy

 - Name: Whitelisted Domains
+- Source Zone: Internal, any any
 - Action: Allow
 - Source: All Devices
-- Destination: Domain Name
+- Destination Zone: External, Domains
+- Under Domains add the domains in this list
+- Port; any, all, all
 - Schedule: Always
 - Then batch add the content of the allowlist.txt and click Save